Christopher-KT/Encode-x-Solana-Bootcamp/Homework_Progress.md

 Homework 1

-Decentralised Systems discussions - incomplete
+Decentralised Systems discussions - complete 3/26

 Listen to the Zero knowledge episode about Solana - complete 3/25